 A Memory-Driven Action Selection Framework for Scalable Ambient NPC Behavior

-Project Review Materials
+Project Supplementary Materials

-MSc Project — Department of Computer Science, Western University
+MSc Project — Department of Computer Science, Western University Author: Eric Buitron Lopez Supervisor: Roberto Solis-Oba

 This project addresses the challenge of generating varied, context-appropriate behavior for large populations of ambient NPCs in open-world games without exceeding tight runtime budgets.
 The core contribution is a memory-driven action selection framework where NPC behaviors are defined as directed graphs of actions and a bounded memory mechanism favors untried or least-recently used transitions, producing behavioral variety without requiring online planning or search.
 The framework is implemented as an engine-agnostic C++ shared library with a public C API and JSON-defined behavior configurations.
 It has been integrated and validated in both Unity and Unreal Engine, demonstrating cross-engine portability and sub-linear performance scaling from 50 to 200 NPCs while remaining well within per-frame budget targets.